 There is no doubt that paid VPNs are much more reliable and offer a host of features that simply cannot be replicated by free VPN services.
 For instance, a reputed and premium VPN can offer servers in the range of thousands, whereas those available at zero-cost offer only a few servers that can be counted on one hand.

 In addition, some free VPNs simply operate on an ethical business model where they turn consumers into a product by selling their information and injecting ads on their systems.
 This is why I do not recommend these VPNs unless you are confident about their reliability.
+If you are living in America, check this blog about free VPNs particularly for USA.

 Best Free VPNs for Linux in 2018